Osteopathy can help reduce the symptoms of chronic pain.

 As Osteopathy is a patient-centred approach and each patient will be assessed and treated according to their individual needs.

 Your Osteopath will not only look at any structures that may be restricted and work gentle to normalise their function but they will also consider what others factors are important for your recovery such as appropriate exercises or lifestyle factors.

 Chronic pain conditions, such as fibromyalgia, have many factors at their root including previous trauma that can be physical or emotional and from as far back as childhood.
-Your Osteopath will take a full case history to find out what is relevant to your pain and then help you with a tailored-made program including osteopathic treatment and recommendations from our chronic pain toolkit.
+Your Osteopath will take a full case history to find out what is relevant to your pain and then help you with a tailored-made program including osteopathic treatment and recommendations from our recovery toolkit.

 This may include movement, relaxation techniques, dietary adjustments and other mindbody techniques.